 There is currently one payment system available for accessing federal award funds-the Grant Payment Request System (GPRS).
-GPRS is a web-based system that enables grantees to use a secure Internet connection to request funds.
+GPRS is a web-based system that enables recipients to use a secure Internet connection to request funds.
 Approved payment requests will automatically be scheduled for payment by the United States Department of the Treasury through electronic funds transfer (EFT).
 The Automated Clearing House (ACH) is the primary system that agencies use for EFT.
-A recipient will be able to review previous payment requests made since July 2009.
-For more information regarding GPRS, please go to www.ojp.usdoj.gov/about/offices/ocfogprs.htm to view the user guide.
+An award recipient will be able to review previous payment requests made since July 2009.
+For more information regarding GPRS, please visit the following website to view the GPRS User Guide www.ojp.usdoj.gov/about/offices/ocfogprs.htm.